 Hydropower stations are the most expensive and with worst return on investment from energy generation, most profitable are wind and solar

-Community energy coops and Betcoms rely on volunteers and people mainly in retirement age.
+Community energy coops and Bencoms rely on volunteers and people mainly in retirement age.
 Finding new younger members to continue the activities is a major concern

 Community energy projects have one to two customers, which is regarded as a risk factor.
 The public sector is the biggest customer for the coops.
 Limitations in selling electricity directly to the end user